Managing Internet Threat Protection (ITP) Policies

 ITP policy sync status

-When ITP policy assignments are edited or policies are re-prioritized, Banyan’s console does not typically reflect these changes immediately; for larger environments with many devices, syncs tend to take longer, and updates are only reflected in the console when Banyan completes the next sync.
+When ITP policy assignments are edited or policies are re-prioritized, the console does not typically reflect these changes immediately; for larger environments with many devices, syncs tend to take longer, and updates are only reflected in the console when CSE completes the next sync.

-If the ITP policy sync status fails to complete, contact Banyan support.
+If the ITP policy sync status fails to complete, contact SonicWall CSE support.

 Lookup Domain

-Lookup Domain allows admins to view which category a given domain falls under.
-This feature also indicates whether a domain falls under a threat category.
-Lookup Domain is available as a feature for those who have enabled Internet Threat Protection in Banyan.
+Lookup Domain allows admins to view which content category a given domain falls under.
+Lookup Domain is available as a feature for those who have enabled Internet Threat Protection in CSE.

 To use Lookup Domain, navigate to an Internet Threat Protection (ITP) policy in the Command Center.